AKSW/SML/sml-eval-resources/task5-r2rml.md

-Mark the view that <i>exactly</i> yield the given reference output based on the given table.
+Mark the view that <i>exactly</i> yields the given reference output based on the given table.

 <br style="clear: both;" />